 - Providing credit monitoring services for the breach victims

 The insurance company covered the cost of 2, 80,000 rupees for notification expenses and credit monitoring services.
-It also covered for the forensic expenses of 50,000 rupees.
+It also covered the forensic expenses of 50,000 rupees.